 Winner

-Another go-to spot of mine serving up some of the best sandwiches in Brooklyn and another Park Slope restaurant that was awarded a Michelin Gourmand Bib award.
-This humble bakery and sandwich spot quickly gained a reputation for its insanely delicious fresh baguettes and sandwiches.
+Another go-to spot of mine serving up some of the best sandwiches in Brooklyn and another Park Slope restaurant that was awarded a Michelin Gourmand Bib recognition.
+This humble bakery and sandwich spot quickly gained a reputation for its insanely delicious fresh baguettes and sandwiches and now has several locations.

-On the weekends you’ll spot the line, so if you have a flexible schedule stop by on a weekday for lunch to avoid a long wait.
+On the weekends you’ll spot the line at Winner, so if you have a flexible schedule stop by on a weekday for lunch to avoid a long wait.
 But let’s be honest, even if there is a wait, it’s worth it as this is one of my top choices for best food in Park Slope.

 If you’re having a hard time choosing what to try, we don’t blame you, their menu is simple and with a few items but they all are equally delicious.

-Another stand out sandwich here is the fried chicken which is stuffed with mouthwatering panko fried chicken breast, fennel slaw, chile de arbol, and may served on a sourdough pullman.
+A stand out sandwich here is the fried chicken which is stuffed with mouthwatering panko fried chicken breast, fennel slaw, chile de arbol, and may served on a sourdough pullman.
+My favorite was the cubano, but it seems to have been missing from the menu recently (womp womp).

 You really can’t go wrong here.
 Don’t forget to grab a fresh baguette to take home with you too.